MicrosoftDocs/Viva/Viva/insights/Tutorials/analyze-business-processes.md

 ### Business process steps

 In this example, we want to examine meetings of a particular length that sales representatives attended.
-To make sure that the data we use is restricted to the correct division, we'll use the "SalesDataSet" that we defined in [Data set steps](#data-set-steps).
+To make sure that the data we use is restricted to the correct division, we'll use the "SalesDataSet" that we defined in [dataset steps](#dataset-steps).

 We will describe the creation of a business process in two procedures: